Richard Askew, BA (Hons.), PGDip., MBACP | Individuals & Couples

 Training, qualifications & experience

-Previously, I have worked as a counsellor with:
+I have previously worked as a counsellor with:

 The Fed Centre for Independent Living, working with clients affected by physical disability, mental health problems, learning disabilities, chronic health conditions, and sensory impairment.